Denny09310/tailwind-variants-dotnet/README.md

 ﻿# TailwindVariants.NET

 **TailwindVariants.NET** is a strongly typed Blazor library for managing **TailwindCSS variants** and slot-based styling.
-It takes inspiration from libraries like `tailwind-variants` (in the React ecosystem).

 > ⚠️ This package is **not related** to `tailwind-variants` — it only draws inspiration from its ideas and applies them to a strongly typed, Blazor-first API.